-The Department of Field Support (DFS) and the Department of Peacekeeping Operations (DPKO) are responsible for enforcing United Nations policies on conduct in peacekeeping operations.
-DFS and the Department of Political Affairs (DPA) have the corresponding role for political missions.
-The conduct and discipline function for all field missions is overseen by the Under-Secretary-General for Field Support.
+The Department for Management Strategy, Policy and Compliance (DMSPC) is responsible for enforcing United Nations policies on conduct in peacekeeping missions and special political missions.
+In this regard, DMSPC works closely with the Department for Peace Operations and the Department for Peacebuilding and Political Affairs.
+The conduct and discipline function for all field missions is overseen by the Under-Secretary-General for Management Strategy, Policy and Compliance.

 Conduct and Discipline Teams (CDTs)